(Photo courtesy of NetPS Plant Finder)

 Other Names: Common Yew

 An imposing and versatile evergreen tree, the species typically a large, pyramidal and spreading tree, features interesting red berries on female plants, takes pruning well; numerous cultivars available for every purpose imaginable

-English Yew has dark green foliage which emerges light green in spring.
-The ferny leaves remain dark green throughout the winter.
-The flowers are not ornamentally significant.
+English Yew has dark green evergreen foliage which emerges light green in spring on a tree with an oval habit of growth.
+The ferny sprays of foliage remain dark green throughout the winter.
 The fruits are showy red drupes displayed from early to late fall.

 English Yew is a dense evergreen tree with a shapely oval form.
 Its relatively fine texture sets it apart from other landscape plants with less refined foliage.